Nate-T-0013/Project-Lone/README.md

 # Project-Lone
 This is an ongoing project to make a 2D metroidvania game using the unity engine.
-You can find the .exe of the latest build in the ProjectBuild folder.
+You can find and play the latest build by downloading the zip in the base folder.
+Then, after downloading and extracting it, play it by running the .exe file in the folder.

 # Controlls
 since controlls are not currently told in the game, here are the controlls: